-The BS: Elementary Education prepares teachers for positions in grades K-8 in rural, urban, and global classrooms.
+The BS: Elementary Education program prepares teachers for positions in grades K-8 in rural, urban, and global classrooms.
 Through coursework and extensive field experiences in a variety of settings, teacher candidates are able to integrate content knowledge, curriculum, and pedagogy, with emphasis on classroom management and leadership, into effective research-based instructional practices.
-The Elementary Education program emphasizes integrated experiential learning based on the social constructivist philosophy.
+The Elementary Education program emphasizes integrated experiential learning.